hamburghammer/grcon/README.md

 Make the best std lib that provides a low-level implementation but also offers packages/ways to abstract the handling with single packets.

+I was unhappy with the API of the [rcon](https://github.com/hamburghammer/rcon) lib and decided to build a new package to not break the old API.
+I could also have opted to make a version 2 of the old lib, but I feel like the focus has shifted and it wouldn't be that clear with a new major version.

 ## License